Dental Crowns in Ottawa

 The Benefits of Dental Crowns

-Prevents Tooth Loss: By protecting severely damaged teeth, crowns allow you to keep your natural teeth rather than extracting them.
+Prevents Tooth Loss: By protecting severely damaged teeth, crowns allow you to keep your natural teeth

-Predictable Success: Crown procedures have very high success rates (95%+ with proper care) and well-established, time-tested techniques.
+Predictable Success: Crown procedures have very high success rates (95%+ with proper care)

 What Happens During Treatment

-First Appointment (Preparation - 1-2 hours):
+First Appointment (Preparation — 1-2 hours)

+We begin by administering your chosen sedation option.
+Once comfortable, we numb the tooth area completely.
+The dentist carefully reshapes the tooth, removing damaged portions and trimming all sides to create space for the crown.
 We take detailed impressions (or digital scans) of the prepared tooth and surrounding teeth.
 These impressions go to our dental laboratory where skilled technicians hand-craft your custom crown.
-We carefully select the crown shade to match your natural teeth perfectly.
+We carefully select the crown shade to match your natural teeth.
+Before you leave, we place a temporary crown to protect the prepared tooth.

-Time Between Appointments:
+Time Between Appointments

 Typically 2-3 weeks while the laboratory creates your custom crown.

-Second Appointment (Placement - 30-60 minutes):
+Second Appointment (Placement — 30-60 minutes)

 At your return visit, we remove the temporary crown and try in your new permanent crown.
 We check the fit, bite, appearance, and ask for your approval.
 Once everything looks and feels perfect, we permanently cement the crown in place and polish it to a natural shine.